 If your loved one lives in a nursing home or residential setting and has mobility restrictions, it will be the responsibility of their nursing home to make sure they’re moved safely every day following regulations and using the right equipment.
 The home will train staff adequately in moving their residents but sometimes accidents can happen that may lead to injury.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have experienced nursing home abuse, including transfer and lifting injuries.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have experienced nursing home abuse, including bed transfer and lifting injuries.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 To figure out how the nursing home you have chosen for your family is rated and to see if the home has any prior violations, check out our nursing home index.
 We’ve compiled all of the nursing homes in Arizona as well as their health code reports.